GetWellClinic/ai-moa/docs/llm-container.md

 `docker logs CONTAINER_ID`

 Replace CONTAINER_ID with the actual container ID.
 You can find the container ID by running `docker ps -a`.

+If the LLM is running as expected, the llm-container log should show a similar response (towards the end of the log) as the one provided below:

+“INFO: Avg prompt throughput: 0.0 tokens/s, Avg generation throughput: 0.0 tokens/s, Running: 0 reqs, Swapped: 0 reqs, Pending: 0 reqs, GPU KV cache usage: 0.0%, CPU KV cache usage: 0.0%.”

+You can also use nvidia-smi to verify that the LLM is loaded into the GPU memory.